ta946/SublimeREPL-ssh/doc/index.rst

 All these can be found in the plugin's `repl/` subdirectory.

-A REPL class is expected to provide a standard interface for SublimeREPL integration:
+A REPL class is expected to provide a standard interface for SublimeREPL-ssh integration:

 .. py:method:: read_bytes()